Emergency Dental CareFor an appointment call our office today at 719-495-3131 or Make an Appointment

 Are you experiencing painful dental issues?
 Have you suffered oral trauma?
 No need to worry, Meridian Dental is here to help!
 Our experienced team members will provide you with high-quality emergency dental care that will give you peace of mind during anxious times for your oral health.
 Abscesses, tooth decay, infected gums, cavities and other oral health problems can be incredibly uncomfortable, and we are ready to bring you the relief you have been waiting for.

-If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, please do not hesitate to give us a call at 719-495-3131!
+If you are not experiencing oral pain but still have a dental issue such as a cracked tooth, broken dentures or a misplaced filling, and need emergency dental care near Peyton please do not hesitate to give us a call at 719-495-3131!
 Research shows periodontal problems can potentially elevate the risk for other health issues, including diabetes, stroke and cardiovascular disease.

 What to Do in a Dental Emergency

-Continue reading for more information on what is considered a dental emergency or call our Falcon, Colorado office immediately at 719-495-3131 if urgent assistance is required!
+Continue reading for more information on what is considered a dental emergency or call our Peyton, Colorado office immediately at 719-495-3131 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
-When a toothache or another dental emergency strikes, the emergency dentists at Meridian Dental are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+When a toothache or another dental emergency strikes, the emergency team at Meridian Dental are trained to quickly respond by connecting you with a provider who can give prompt relief.
+We handle a wide range of emergency dental issues, which may include:

 - Toothaches- Severe pain is a sign that something is amiss.
 The longer you wait, the more difficult (and expensive) the solution.
 Rinsing out your mouth with warm saltwater will hopefully dislodge any trapped food between your teeth.
 If you are experiencing facial swelling, use a cold compress and acetaminophen for temporary relief.